stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 FSDP is likely to perform less well on clusters of the sizes in this table (i.e., a few thousand TPUs or GPUs), since it requires more communication than other approaches.
 However, at our scale, we find that FSDP is better than either tensor parallelism or a combination of FSDP and tensor parallelism.
 We leave pipeline parallelism and more thorough comparisons as future work.

-Though the hardware is different, we can also compare to the [very large table of results from MosaicML](https://github.com/mosaicml/examples/tree/release/v0.0.4/examples/llm/throughput#a100-80gb), whose numbers are generally in the 45-55% range for MFU and 55-65% range for HFU (though they have some outliers!).
-Our results are in the same ballpark, though typically just a bit lower.
-Partially, this is attributable to them using [Flash Attention](https://arxiv.org/abs/2205.14135) and not using gradient checkpointing at lower scales (which is easier to do on the higher-memory A100s); these settings improve MFU.

 Our results here demonstrate that you can get good scalability in a highly legible codebase, with the logic of the model decoupled from the logic of parallelism.